-Beginning on July 1, 2018, the license renewa Educator License with Stipulations with a paraprofessional educator endorsement shall be \$25.

-- (1.5) A \$50 application fee for a Substitute Teaching License.
-If the application for a Substitute Teaching License is made and granted after July 1, 2017, the licensee may apply for a refund of the application fee within 18 months of issuance of the new license and shall be issued that refund by the State Board of Education if the licensee provides evidence to the State Board of Education that the licensee has taught pursuant to the Substitute Teaching License at least 10 full school days within one year of issuance. - (1.7) A \$25 application fee for a Short-Term Substitute Teaching License.
+- (a) Beginning with the start of the new licensure system established pursuant to this Article, the following fees shall be charged to applicants: - (1) A \$100 application fee for a Professional Educator License or an Educator License with Stipulations.
+Beginning on July 1, 2018, the license renewal fee for an Educator License with Stipulations with a paraprofessional educator endorsement shall be \$25. - (1.5) A \$50 application fee for a Substitute Teaching License.
+If the application for a Substitute Teaching License is made and granted after July 1, 2017, the licensee may apply for a refund of the application fee within 18 months of issuance of the new license and shall be issued that refund by the State Board of Education if the licensee provides evidence to the State Board of Education that the licensee has taught pursuant to the Substitute Teaching License at least 10 full school days within one year of issuance.

+- (1.7) A \$25 application fee for a Short-Term Substitute Teaching License.
 The Short-Term Substitute Teaching License must be registered in at least one region in this State, but does not require a registration fee.
-The licensee may apply for a refund of the application fee within 18 months of issuance of the new license and shall be issued that refund by the State Board of Education if the licensee provides evidence to the State Board of Education that the licensee has taught pursuant to the Short-Term Substitute Teaching License at least 10 full school days within one year of issuance. - (2) A \$150 application fee for individuals who have not been entitled by an Illinois-approved educator preparation program at an Illinois institution of higher education and are seeking any of the licenses set forth in subdivision (1) of this subsection (a).

-- (3) A \$50 application fee for each endorsement or approval. - (4) A \$10 per year registration fee for the course of the validity cycle to register the license, which shall be paid to the regional office of education having supervision and control over the school in which the individual holding the license is to be employed.
+The licensee may apply for a refund of the application fee within 18 months of issuance of the new license and shall be issued that refund by the State Board of Education if the licensee provides evidence to the State Board of Education that the licensee has taught pursuant to the Short-Term Substitute Teaching License at least 10 full school days within one year of issuance. - (2) A \$150 application fee for individuals who have not been entitled by an Illinois-approved educator preparation program at an Illinois institution of higher education and are seeking any of the licenses set forth in subdivision (1) of this subsection (a). - (3) A \$50 application fee for each endorsement or approval. - (4) A \$10 per year registration fee for the course of the validity cycle to register the license, which shall be paid to the regional office of education having supervision and control over the school in which the individual holding the license is to be employed.
 If the individual holding the license is not yet employed, then the license may be registered in any county in this State.
 The registration fee must be paid in its entirety the first time the individual registers the license for a particular validity period in a single region.
-No additional fee may be charged should validity period that the individual subsequently register the license in additional regions.
+No additional fee may be charged validity period for that should the individual subsequently register the license in additional regions.
 An individual must register the license (i) immediately after initial issuance of the license and (ii) at the beginning of each renewal cycle if the individual has satisfied the renewal requirements required under this Code.